Mont St Michel Day Trip from Paris

-The abbey is a fine example of the French Gothic flair architecture with Romanesque touch.
-It is a construction built over the centuries on a very particular topography, that’s why it is difficult to compare it with other abbeys or cathedrals in France.
+The Mont Saint-Michel Abbey is a fine example of French Gothic flair architecture with a Romanesque touch.
+It is a construction built over the centuries on a very particular topography, so it isn’t easy to compare it with other abbeys or cathedrals in France.

 Take the time to admire the beautiful structure, with its pointed arches and narrow windows, sculptures, and other details that decorate the building.

 2. Wander around the Streets of Mont Saint Michel

-The island is the permanent home to around 50 people (including monks).
-Medieval houses and narrow cobble-stoned streets wind up their way up the rocky island and there’s a magical atmosphere (when there are no crowds).
+The island is the permanent home to around 50 people (including the monks in the abbey).
+Medieval houses and narrow cobble-stoned streets wind up their way up the rocky island, and there’s a magical atmosphere (when there are no crowds).

 The Grand Degré is the name of the iconic set of stairs that lead up to the abbey from the Grande Rue.
 Take your time to climb up the stairs to the abbey, and admire the abbey’s grand architecture perched on the top of the hill, as well as the beautiful panoramic views of the surrounding bay and countryside.

 3. Taste Mont Saint Michel’s Famous Dishes

 Your day trip from Paris to Mont Saint-Michel wouldn’t be complete without tasting some local specialties.
-And there’s no need to worry about food in Mont Saint Michel, there are some places to eat within the walls.
+And there’s no need to worry about food in Mont Saint Michel, there are places to eat within the walls for everybody!

-Mère Poulard’s fluffy omelettes is the most famous dish to eat at Mont Saint Michel and they are supposed to be the best in the world.
+Mère Poulard’s fluffy omelet is the most famous dish to eat at Mont Saint Michel, and it is supposed to be the best omelet in the world!
 La Mère Poulard has been around since 1888, located close to the King’s Gate and in front of the Tourism Office.
-Book your table well in advance and be ready to pay around 30 € for a traditional omelette, but hey it’s an experience!
+Book your table well in advance and be ready to pay around 30 € for a traditional omelet (but hey, it’s an experience!)